I had a revelation today about the on-going debates between Hillary and Bernie supporters in the wake of the 2016 Election.

 Bernie has given interviews in which he rails against what he calls the “Liberal Elites” —the establishment faction of the Democratic Party—who are focused on identity politics of gender equality, racial equality, LGBTQ rights and fighting for social justice but who are less interested in fighting for economic justice (i.e., taking on Wall Street and the banks, going after the billionaire class, and so on).

 Indeed, it seems for the Left, the unrecognised obstacle to achieving economic justice is the fight for social justice.
-To put it simply: many left-leaning Americans cannot fight for free college tuition, healthcare or economic reform before eradicating racism, achieving gender equality and safeguarding LGBT rights, etc. Unfortunately, this kind of thinking will hurt all of us in the long-run as I explain below.
+To put it simply: many left-leaning Americans believe they cannot fight for free college tuition, healthcare or economic reform without first eradicating racism, achieving gender equality and safeguarding LGBT rights, etc. Unfortunately, this kind of thinking will hurt all of us in the long-run as I explain below.

 Choices Personified in 2016